chef-boneyard/windows/README.md

 ### windows_feature

+`Note`: This resource is now included in Chef 14 and later.
+There is no need to depend on the Windows cookbook for this resource.

 **BREAKING CHANGE - Version 3.0.0**

 This resource has been moved from using LWRPs and multiple providers to using Custom Resources.
 To maintain functionality, you'll need to change `provider` to `install_method`.